 Let’s face it, you probably won’t want to eat at the dining hall every day.
-And lots of colleges have restaurants nearby as a great alternatives.
+And lots of colleges have restaurants nearby as easy alternatives to cafeteria food.

 Whether it be a nice night out with your friends or a pizza night in with your roommates, expect to drop some dough on restaurants.

 Depending on your situation, the cost of this will vary greatly.
-You’ll probably want to factor in somewhere between $50 and over $100 each semester.
-You can choose to order food as seldom or as often as you please.
+You’ll probably want to factor in somewhere between $100-$200 each semester.

 Laundry is a skill that, if you don’t know how to do it now, you’ll definitely have to learn before you go to college.
 Most college dorms have laundry facilities.
 Depending on the size of the dorm, you may find one or multiple laundry rooms on different floors of the building.

-The cost of laundry is one that seems minimal, but it really adds up.
-In many cases, the cost of a washer load is $1.50, and the cost of a dryer load is $1.50, so a full load of laundry is $3 total.
+The cost of laundry is one that seems minimal, but can really add up.
+In many cases, the cost of a washer load is $1.50, and the cost of a dryer load is $1.50.
+Yes, college student, that means a full load of laundry may cost you three dollars.

 6. Social outings